Mei Lan Fang

 Assistant Professor

-Dr. Mei Lan Fang is an Assistant Professor in Urban Aging in Urban Studies and Department of Gerontology at Simon Fraser University, Canada.
-She is also a Visiting Scholar in the School of Health Sciences at the University of Dundee, Scotland.
-Her primary research contribution has focused on progressing community-based participatory research concepts, theory, and methods for co-creating healthy, inclusive age-friendly places and environments.
+Dr. Mei Lan Fang is an Assistant Professor specializing in Urban Aging within the Urban Studies program and the Department of Gerontology at Simon Fraser University, Canada.
+She also serves as the Undergraduate Chair for the newly launched BA in Urban Worlds program.
+In addition, Dr. Fang is a Visiting Scholar at the School of Health Sciences, University of Dundee, Scotland.

 For the past decade, Dr. Fang has led and contributed to ageing in place and wellbeing research to inform the development of age-friendly cities and communities as a Community-Engaged Research Scientist and Qualitative Health Research Methodologist.
 Her research involves interrelated areas of ageing well in place (environmental gerontology), inclusive digital place-making (ageing and technology) and critical public health (social inequities and health).
 Dr. Fang’s research approach is transdisciplinary, participatory, community-focused and qualitative through applying narrative and visual co-creation methods, and integrated knowledge translation techniques including: autobiographical and digital storytelling, story mapping, community mapping, photo-voice and photo-tours, community walk-along interviews, deliberative dialogue, and knowledge cafés.